Introduction to Arithmetic Groups: Proof of the Margulis Superrigidity Theorem

 \begin{notation} Let $A$ be a maximal $\real$-split torus of~$G$.
 For example, if $G = \SL(3,\real)$, we let

 By definition, the assumption that $\Rrank G \ge 2$ means $\dim A \ge 2$. \end{notation}

 It is the following result that relies on our assumption $\Rrank G \ge 2$.
-It is obvious if $G$ has more than one noncompact simple factor \csee{G1xG2GenLiEx}, and is not difficult to verify for the case $G = \SL(\ell,\real)$ \ccf{SL3RGenLiEx}.
+It is easy to prove if $G$ has more than one noncompact simple factor \csee{G1xG2GenLiEx}, and is not difficult to verify for the case $G = \SL(\ell,\real)$ \ccf{SL3RGenLiEx}.
 Readers familiar with the structure of semisimple groups (including the theory of real roots) should have little difficulty in generalizing to any semisimple group of real rank $\ge 2$ \csee{HighRankGenLiEx}.